mesosphere/dcos-docs-site/pages/services/edge-lb/0.1/installing/index.md

 - Currently, Edge-LB works only with DC/OS Enterprise in permissive [security mode](/latest/security/ent/#security-modes).
 It does not work with strict or disabled.

 # Add Edge-LB package repositories
-The Edge-LB package is composed of two components: the Edge-LB API server and the Edge-LB pools.
-You must install universe repos for the Edge-LB API server and the Edge-LB pool in order to install Edge-LB.
-The Edge-LB API server is a restful API that manages one or more Edge-LB pools.
+The Edge-LB package comprises two components:

+- The **Edge-LB API server** is a restful API that manages one or more Edge-LB pools.
 Each Edge-LB pool is a collection of load balancers.

-An Edge-LB pool can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
+- An **Edge-LB pool** can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
 Currently the Edge-LB pool supports only HAProxy as a load balancer.

+You must install universe repos for the Edge-LB API server and the Edge-LB pool in order to install Edge-LB.

+## Obtain artifacts

+If your cluster already has connectivity, you can obtain the artifacts directly.

-Download the artifacts for each of the repos from the [Mesosphere support page](https://support.mesosphere.com/hc/en-us/articles/213198586).
+If you do not have a cluster with connectivity, you will then need a service account to download the artifacts for each of the repos from the [Mesosphere support page](https://support.mesosphere.com/hc/en-us/articles/213198586).
+Note that you will get a "page not found" message if you attempt to download the artifacts without a service account.

+## Add them to the package repository

 Once you have the links to the artifacts for the Edge-LB API server and Edge-LB pool repos, use the following command to add them to the universe package repository: